simonox/icu-message-format-for-translators/README.md

-# Preivew with message format
+# Preview with message format

 This is just a fork to try some stuff...